WasmEdge/WasmEdge/docs/book/en/src/sdk/rust/concurrent_fib.md

 fib(6) = fib(5) + fib(1) = 13
 ```

-The complete code in this demo can be found on [WasmEdge Github](https://github.com/WasmEdge/WasmEdge/blob/master/bindings/rust/wasmedge-sys/examples/threads.rs).
+The complete code in this demo can be found in [threads.rs](https://github.com/WasmEdge/WasmEdge/blob/master/bindings/rust/wasmedge-sys/examples/threads.rs).